 For readers and writers who enjoy other arts, we share stories about film, food, and local theater.
 Because we love books, but we do have to eat!
 And half the movies out there were books first (we'll be sure to let you know which we liked better).
 And theater?
 Starts with a dramatic script.

-New content is posted every Friday.
+New content is posted on Fridays.

 How to Submit: